Traditions of Texas A&M University: Aggie Spirit

 Current students and alumni at Texas A&M University, nicknamed Aggies after the school's agricultural roots, are known for their loyalty and respect for their alma mater.
 They cultivate "the Aggie Spirit" through "an almost religious devotion to the traditions" of the school, some over 100 years old.
 As Texas Monthly noted, "Every Aggie is a self-appointed guardian of the Aggie spirit, eternally on the alert for signs of slippage."
 To Aggies, Texas A&M is "not just a university but a...family,...defined and united by a unique culture."
 The school song is titled The Spirit of Aggieland, and proclaims in its first verse that the "spirit can ne'er be told."

 The Texas A&M culture is a product of the university's founding as a rural military and agricultural school.
 Although the school and surrounding community have grown, and military training is no longer required, the school's history has instilled in students "the idealized elements of a small-town life: community, tradition, loyalty, optimism, and unabashed sentimentality."
-This respect for Aggie traditions and values is the university's greatest strength.

 Many of these traditions are part of what Aggies call "The Other Education", activities designed to make students well-rounded and "moral, ethical people."
 Students who attend Texas A&M feel "that they receive 'more' from Texas A&M than just the knowledge one acquires from the formal classroom and books."
 Freshmen are introduced to these traditions and to the Aggie spirit at Fish Camp, a three-day extended orientation retreat held during the summer.
 Current students organize and run Fish Camp, leading sessions on the Aggie Spirit, school yells, and other school traditions so that new students can "begin the process of feeling part of the extended Aggie family."
 Fish Camp began in 1954 as a simple camping trip involving several new students and Gordon Gay, a former Student Activities director.
 The program has since evolved to accommodate approximately 70% of incoming freshmen; over 5,600 Texas A&M students attended in 2008.
 The program has been emulated by several schools, including Virginia Tech.
 In 1987, Texas A&M established a parallel orientation for summer and fall transfer students called Transfer Camp, or T-Camp.
 Howdy Camp also serves as a campus orientation program.
 Modeled after T-Camp and Fish Camp, it is intended for freshman and transfer students who enter A&M in the spring semester.
 Students who choose not to participate in The Other Education are known on campus as "2 Percenters," because going to class is only a small portion of experiencing Texas A&M.